RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 7. Making a small, self-contained, reproducible example 'reprex' to see if the issue can be isolated and to enable others to help.
 8. Restarting your computer.

-Having established the need to have a thorough plan for when things go wrong, w

 ## Exercises and tutorial